Hastings Pier: Redevelopment plans

 Prior to its destruction in a fire on 5 October 2010, Hastings Pier was deemed to be the pier most at risk in the UK by the National Piers Society.

-Despite funding set-backs in 2009, such as the withdrawal of Capacity Builders grants, the Hastings Pier & White Rock Trust had made efforts to revitalise the pier.
+Despite funding set-backs in 2009, such as the withdrawal of Capacity Builders grants, the Hastings Pier and White Rock Trust had made efforts to revitalise the pier.
 On 1 February 2010, Hastings Borough Council finally resolved to develop an approval in principle to compulsorily purchase the Pier on the agreement of a business plan and suitable funding source.
 The decision followed a study which showed the pier could be made safe for public use for £3million.
 On 16 March, Hastings Pier & White Rock Trust successfully obtained a £75k Feasibility grant to fund the completion of necessary engineering surveys and architectural plans for their overall business plan of securing capital funding.

 Following the fire in October that year, an English Heritage assessment confirmed that the previously noted heritage value of the substructure remained so the Hastings Pier & White Rock Trust submitted an application for £8.75m to the Heritage Lottery at the end of November 2010 to restore the substructure of the Pier and renovate the remaining building.
 Heritage Lottery trustees visited the project and pier on 16 March 2011 to assess the application.
 Hastings Borough Council were granted £100k toward emergency works by English Heritage in April 2011.
 This funding was intended to pay for structural supports to be applied to the central section which was weakened by the loss of the deck in the fire.

 In May 2011, it was announced by Heritage Lottery Fund that a Stage 1 development grant, releasing the first £357,400 of a total £8.75m grant was awarded by Heritage Lottery.
 This development grant was intended to complete the business plan, develop the heritage learning and activities programme and raise the £1m funding match.
 In the meantime, Hastings Borough Council intended to progress the CPO.
 The remaining award (Stage 2) was subject to the funding match being raised, the authorisation of the business plan by the HLF and the successful completion of the CPO.

 The redevelopment of the pier was designed by the architectural practice dRMM.
 The charity went into administration in 2017 and the pier was sold to a private buyer in 2018.